NanoDev555/RoboLog/Software/README.md

 ## Conclusion

-This simplified documentation outlines the key aspects of the RoboLog software, focusing on the essential components to help you understand how the system operates.
+This documentation outlines the key aspects of the RoboLog software, focusing on the essential components to help you understand how the system operates.
 By understanding the Arduino and Python code functions, you can effectively work with and enhance the RoboLog project.

 ---